qinflan/KeyLocker.py/README.md

  I originally created this password-manager at the command line, but wanted to implement a user friendly GUI to make it accessable to non-technical users.
 I'm currently thinking about developing a second version that would initiate a local database instance for a user, and store encrypted passwords through tables instead of a local file.
 However, I wanted to start by creating a safe local version that is not susceptible to SQL injection.

 # Note:
- This is my first project involving encryption, so any criticism or feedback is welcome and appreciated!
+ This is my first project involving encryption and a python graphical user-interface, so any criticism or feedback is welcome and appreciated!

  Enjoy!